 I’m January’s Featured Artist at the Dunedin Fine Art Center

 Here is the invitation to the Dunedin Fine Art Center‘s monthly Coffee and Conversation series.
-I’ll be posting the YouTube video of my zoom presentation here soon.
+(The video of our conversation is below.)

 Coffee & Conversation with Rose Marie Prins is at NOON on Tues., Jan.
 11th (Virtually!)